freecinc/freecinc-helm/README.md

 ## Requirements

 * A Kubernetes cluster, all set up and available to `kubectl`
-* Tiller installed in that cluster
-* Helm client
+* A local install of Helm 3

 ## Installation

 The Helm run will create a "release" from the `./freecinc-com` chart.
 Choose an appropriate name for the release (e.g., `staging`), called RELEASE here.

-You'll also need to supply the hostname for the service (HOSTNAME).
+You'll also need to supply the hostname for the service (HOSTNAME) and a contact email (EMAIL) for the cert for this hostname.
 In order to get a TLS secret, it is up to you to configure DNS to map this hostname to the load balancer's public IP.

 ### Cert-Manager